 If you have a general anaesthetic, you will return to your room a few hours after the procedure.
 You will need someone to drive you home when you are released.

-You will need to take antibiotics for five days after the procedure.
-Usually ciprofloxacin 500 mg is given twice a day.
+You may need to take antibiotics for a few days after the procedure decided by your surgeon.

 What are the risks of having a prostate biopsy?